Key takeaways:

 Body aches, cough, and runny nose are the most common flu symptoms in adults.
 Fever, headache, and weakness are also common symptoms.

-Flu symptoms in adults usually come on suddenly, peak after a few days, and go away after 1 to 2 weeks.
-Symptoms are more severe in people who haven’t been vaccinated.
+Flu symptoms in adults usually start suddenly, peak after a few days, and go away after 1 to 2 weeks.
+Symptoms can be more severe in people who haven’t been vaccinated.

 It’s important for people at high risk for complications to get medical attention for flu symptoms.
 Treatment works best when started within the first 2 days of symptom onset.

-Here, we’ll review the most common flu symptoms in adults and discuss when you should consider getting medical attention for them.
+Here, we’ll review the most common flu symptoms in adults and explain when you should consider getting medical attention for them.

-The most common symptom among adults with the flu is myalgia, or muscle aches.
+The most common flu symptom in adults is myalgia, or muscle aches.
 This can affect almost any muscle in your body, even your eye muscles.
-Research suggests almost all adults with the flu will experience myalgias, and they can be miserable.
-Some describe it as feeling as though they were “hit by a train.”
+Research suggests that almost all adults with the flu will experience body aches, and they can be miserable.
+Some people describe it as feeling like they were “hit by a train.”

-A dry cough is also a very common flu symptom in adults.
-But it’s common in many other respiratory illnesses as well, so it’s not specific to the flu.
-That said, research suggests the combination of fever and cough in the first 48 hours of an illness is a pretty clear signal of the flu.
+A cough is also a very common flu symptom in adults.
+But coughs are common in many other respiratory illnesses as well, so they aren’t specific to the flu.
+That said, research suggests that having both a fever and cough within the first 48 hours of an illness is a pretty clear signal of the flu.

-Unfortunately, this cough can persist for a week or two, even after the other symptoms have gone away.
+Unfortunately, this cough can linger for a week or two, even after your other symptoms have gone away.

 Headaches from the flu usually occur early in the illness and are very common.
-They can be due to sinus pressure, dehydration, and/or your body’s response to the virus.
-How long the headache lasts can depend on how long your congestion lasts and how well you stay hydrated.
+They can be caused by sinus pressure, dehydration, or your body’s response to the virus.
+How long the headache lasts can depend on how long your congestion lasts.

-Flu headache typically feels like aching or throbbing all over your head.
-The flu can also trigger migraine headaches in those who are susceptible to them.
+A flu headache typically feels like aching or throbbing pain all over your head.
+The flu can also trigger migraine headaches in people who are susceptible to them.

-This is one of the most common flu symptoms in adults.
-Over 90% of people with the flu have nasal congestion and/or runny nose.
-But like a cough, this isn’t specific to the flu.
-Runny nose and congestion can last the entire week of your flu symptoms.
+Nasal congestion and runny nose are among the most common flu symptoms in adults.
+Over 90% of people with the flu have one or both.
+But like a cough, these symptoms aren’t specific to the flu.
+Runny nose and congestion can last for the entire week of your flu symptoms.

 How long will it take to feel better?
 Our experts review the typical flu recovery timeline and share tips to help you recover faster.